ERGO-Code/HiGHS/highspy-hipo/README.md

 ## Usage

-When `highspy-hipo` is installed, HiGHS will automatically detect and use the HiPO solver when appropriate.
+When `highspy-extras` is installed, HiGHS will automatically detect and use the HiPO solver when appropriate.
 You can explicitly select the HiPO solver:

 ```python
 import highspy